 About Developmental Educators and the NDIS

 Developmental Educators are recognised by the National Disability Insurance Agency (NDIA) as professionals with disability specific expertise who can provide services under the NDIS.
-Developmental Educators may be registered with NDIA as a sole provider or work for an agency that is an NDIA registered service provider.
-Currently, only a few Developmental Educators have registered with NDIA as sole providers, however this number is steadily growing.
+Developmental Educators may be registered with NDIA as a sole provider, work for an agency that is an NDIA registered service provider, or choose not to register with NDIA.

-Developmental Educators can register with NDIA to provide supports that are relevant to their qualifications, knowledge and expertise, including:
+Developmental Educators can register as NDIS Providers to offer supports that are relevant to their qualifications, knowledge and expertise, including:

 From the Commission’s website:

 The NDIS Quality and Safeguards Commission is a new independent agency established to improve the quality and safety of NDIS supports and services.